qbicsoftware/postman-cli/README.md

   -dss,--dss_url=<url>        DSS URL
   -u,  --user=<user>          openBIS user name
-  -f,  --file=<filePath>      a file with line-separated list of QBiC sample ids -t,  --type=<datasetType>   filter for a given openBIS dataset type -s,  --type=<suffix>        filter for a given openBIS file suffix -r,  --type=<regex>         filter for a given openBIS file regex
+  -f,  --file=<filePath>      a file with line-separated list of QBiC sample ids -o,  --out-dir=<outputPath> provide the path to a existing directory
+                              where you want to download your data to -t,  --type=<datasetType>   filter for a given openBIS dataset type -s,  --type=<suffix>        filter for a given openBIS file suffix -r,  --type=<regex>         filter for a given openBIS file regex